 If you’re still in school, think about where you want finance jobs you may be suited for to take you.
 Then work with your adviser to find the courses that best position you for success in the accounting careers that interest you.

 Degrees are valuable, but everyone you are up against will have one, too.
-Explore internship opportunities to help you gain the skills that will help you stand out among job applicants.
+Explore accounting internship opportunities, as Belicia Cespedes did, to help you gain the skills and career lessons that will help you stand out among job applicants.
 Internships can be tough to come by when you’ve been out of school for a while.
 If you’re still a student or have recently graduated, now’s the time to act.

 Don't just stick to Facebook and LinkedIn.
 Millennials are known for social media prowess, but it’s important to get out there and meet people in person who can help you throughout your accounting career.
-Go to conferences and seminars, and join professional development organizations.
+Go to professional conferences and events, and join professional associations.

 Evaluate finance jobs beyond the salary they offer.
 What do you really like doing?
 Are you interested in solving mysteries?
 Forensic accounting might be a good field for you.
 Do you like condensing data so it makes sense?
 Consider specializing in data analysis.

-Another way to stand apart from other millennials is with professional certifications.
-Certifications show employers you’re committed enough to go the extra mile to further your career.
+Another way to stand apart from other millennials is with finance and accounting certifications.
+These credentials show employers you’re committed enough to go the extra mile to further your career.
 It can also result in a salary boost.

-Millennials are known for switching jobs every few years to gain new experiences or skills, but employers appreciate loyalty.
-Once you’ve found a position, rather than job-hopping, talk to managers about bolstering your skill set by taking on new responsibilities or through professional development opportunities.
+Millennials are known for job hopping to gain new experiences or skills, but employers appreciate loyalty.
+Once you’ve found a position, rather than switching jobs successively, talk to managers about bolstering your skill set by taking on new responsibilities or through professional development opportunities.
 You don’t have to change companies in order to change roles and mix things up.

 Teamwork is a crucial aspect of finance jobs.
-Look at collaborating with coworkers as a learning opportunity, especially when those coworkers are from a more senior generation.
+Look at developing your collaboration skills with coworkers as a learning opportunity, especially when those coworkers are from a more senior generation.
 They’ve been in the game a lot longer than you and can teach you new approaches to problem solving and critical thinking.
 Couple your recently acquired skills with their vast expertise, and you could be an unstoppable financial force.